Ben Taylor (pitcher, born 1992)

-Benjamin Alan Taylor (born November 12, 1992) is an American professional baseball pitcher who is currently a free agent.
-He previously played in Major League Baseball (MLB) for the Boston Red Sox and the Cleveland Indians.
+Benjamin Alan Taylor (born November 12, 1992) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Boston Red Sox and the Cleveland Indians.

-Career
+Playing career

 Boston Red Sox

 Taylor attended Brewbaker Technology Magnet High School in Montgomery, Alabama, graduating in 2011.
 He attended Chattahoochee Valley Community College for two years, and the University of South Alabama for the final two years of his college baseball career.
 The Boston Red Sox selected Taylor in the seventh round of the 2015 Major League Baseball draft.
-He signed and made his professional debut with the Lowell Spinners of the Class A Short Season, and after compiling a 1.80 ERA in ten relief innings, he was promoted to the Greenville Drive of the Class A South Atlantic League in July where he was 0-2 with a 3.40 ERA in ten starts.
-In 2016, Taylor pitched for the Salem Red Sox of the Class A-Advanced Carolina League and the Portland Sea Dogs of the Class AA Eastern League, going a combined 1-2 with a 2.96 ERA in 36 games (three starts).
+He signed and made his professional debut with the Lowell Spinners of the Low–A, and after compiling a 1.80 ERA in ten relief innings, he was promoted to the Greenville Drive of the Single–A South Atlantic League in July where he was 0-2 with a 3.40 ERA in ten starts.
+In 2016, Taylor pitched for the Salem Red Sox of the High–A Carolina League and the Portland Sea Dogs of the Double–A Eastern League, going a combined 1-2 with a 2.96 ERA in 36 games (three starts).

 Taylor was on the Red Sox' Opening Day 25-man roster for the 2017 season.
-He was optioned to the Pawtucket Red Sox of the Class AAA International League on April 13, and he spent the remainder of the season between Pawtucket and Boston.
+He was optioned to the Pawtucket Red Sox of the Triple–A International League on April 13, and he spent the remainder of the season between Pawtucket and Boston.
 In 12 games for Pawtucket he posted a 2.70 ERA, and in 14 games for Boston, he was 0-1 with a 5.19 ERA.

 On May 17, 2017, Taylor recorded his first MLB save during a 5-4 extra inning win over the Cardinals.

 Taylor was designated for assignment on February 18, 2018.

 Cleveland Indians

 On February 25, 2018, Taylor was claimed off waivers by the Cleveland Indians.
 He was designated for assignment on March 29, 2018.
 After clearing waivers, Taylor was outrighted to the Columbus Clippers on April 2, 2018.

 The Indians purchased Taylor's contract and added him to their active roster on May 2, 2018.

-The Indians designated Taylor for assignment on March 28, 2019 following the selection of Hanley Ramirez’s contract.
+The Indians designated Taylor for assignment on March 28, 2019, following the selection of Hanley Ramirez’s contract.
 Taylor was released on April 2.

 Arizona Diamondbacks

-On April 11, 2019, Taylor signed a minor league deal with the Arizona Diamondbacks.
-He elected free agency on November 7, 2019.
+On April 11, 2019, Taylor signed a minor league contract with the Arizona Diamondbacks organization.
+In 46 relief outings for the Triple–A Reno Aces, he posted a 5.63 ERA with 70 strikeouts and 4 saves across 56 innings of work.
+Taylor elected free agency following the season on November 4.